 KAHCC does not discriminate.
 Children, families and staff of all races, nationalities, and religions are welcome.
 The Center respects cultural diversity and incorporates it into the daily curriculum.
 Kendal at Hanover is an Equal Opportunity Employer.
 The Center supports inclusion of all children, regardless of their abilities.
 To implement inclusive practices, the Center will develop appropriate training programs which will prepare parents and staff to meet the needs of children and their families.

-KAHCC tuition rates are based on review of a market rate survey prepared by The Upper Valley Child Care Association and in conjunction with the Child Care Project, a Resource and Referral Agency.
-The tuition schedule is reviewed annually, with changes and adjustments effective April 1st.
+KAHCC tuition rates are based on review of a market rate survey prepared by The Upper Valley Child Care Association and in conjunction with the Child Care Research and Referral Agency.
+The tuition schedule is reviewed annually, with changes and adjustments effective January 1st.